kelenhiik/Repo_MTLS/8state_predictor/bin/README.txt

-This directory holds all experiments on coding.
+This directory holds all coding experiments.